Kikubernetes/shell_scripts/README.md

 # shell_scripts
-shell scripts for daily use
+Shell scripts for daily use.

-mainly related to brain imaging
+Mainly related to brain image analysis.